huister/Ingram-Micro-China-Oracle-vBCA-Lab/examplelab1/Lab1.rst

 .. figure:: images/SW6.png

-After all set , please click the **Play** the green button.
+When the process is completed , please click the **Play**(green button.)

 .. figure:: images/SW7.png

-The you can see swingbench start perform OLTP testing .
+Then the OLTP testing begins.

 .. figure:: images/SW8.png